1951 Fender Broadcaster - handed down to Stevie from Jimmie. Stevie practiced and performed a little with this guitar around 1966. (see also below)

 In 2003, Charley’s and Rene Martinez made 23 limited edition replicas of this guitar, selling for $2500.

 Stevie carried this guitar on tours between 1982 and 1985.
-It was given to him by Wayne Nagel – who leased The Continental Club on South Congress in Austin until 1983, and later co-founded the Austin Rehearsal Complex in 1990.
+It was given to him by Roddy Howard, owner of The Continental Club on South Congress in Austin until 1983, and later co-founded the Austin Rehearsal Complex in 1990.

 The guitar is from 1958, and had a green finish on the inside, and was supposedly one of 500 that had that interior finish.